14.4. Working with the Attribute Table¶

 QGIS provides two view modes to easily manipulate data in the attribute table:

-And the Form view shows feature identifiers in a first panel and displays only the attributes of the clicked identifier in the second one.
+The Form view shows feature identifiers in a first panel and displays only the attributes of the clicked identifier in the second one.
+There is a pull-down menu at the top of the first panel where the “identifier” can be specified using an attribute (Column preview) or an Expression.
+The pull-down also includes the last 10 expressions for re-use.
 Form view uses the layer fields configuration (see Attributes Form Properties).
 You can browse through the feature identifiers with the arrows on the bottom of the first panel.
 Once you markered the feature in yellow in the list it is selected in yellow on the canvas.
 Use the on top of the attribute table to zoom to the feature.
 Clicking on an entry in the list (without using the rectangles) makes a feature flash in red color once so you can see where it is situated.

 You can switch from one mode to the other by clicking the corresponding icon at the bottom right of the dialog.